aiven/aiven-docs/docs/products/kafka/howto/configure-log-cleaner.md

 ---
-title: Configure log cleaner for topic compaction
+title: Configure the log cleaner for topic compaction
 ---

-The log cleaner serves the purpose of preserving only the latest value associated with a specific message key in a partition for [compacted topics](/docs/products/kafka/concepts/log-compaction).
+The log cleaner serves the purpose of preserving only the latest value associated with a specific message key in a partition for [compacted topics][logcompaction].
 In Aiven for Apache Kafka®, the log cleaner is enabled by default, while log compaction remains disabled.